 If there’s somewhere you’ve always wanted to visit, now’s the time to take advantage.
-Retirement is the perfect time to start or continue travelling.
+Retirement is the perfect time to start or continue traveling.
 With a travel agent or an easy-to-use travel website, you can plan a trip anywhere, even if it’s just a nearby town.
 Married couples can share the experience of discovering new cultures and making memories that last beyond the vacation.

-Self care is always important, and the value of it only increases during one’s senior years.
+Self-care is always important, and the value of it only increases during one’s senior years.
 You and your partner can unwind by making your home into a spa for a day!
 Try experimenting with new skin treatments or taking a relaxing bubble bath.
 You can also look into local senior centers or programs that offer special spa days to help boost confidence and well-being.

 Activities with Friends

 Hopefully, your spouse isn’t the only person in your life that you want to spend more time with.
 Getting out of the house to spend time with friends is important, too.
 And you can have a lot of fun if you do so using our great suggestions below.

 Dancing is a great aerobic exercise that anyone can do.
 Seniors and their friends can find local classes to get some exercise and learn new dancing styles.
 Possibilities are ballroom dancing, tap, flamenco, and more.
 Zumba classes are also an option, as some varieties are choreographed with seniors in mind.
 Even if you go alone, dance classes can be a great way to make friends with common interests.

 Learning is always more fun when it’s something you’re interested in and want to incorporate into your everyday life.
 Doing it with more than one person can make it even more enjoyable.
 Invite your friends to join you in local classes catered to seniors, where you can learn computer basics, new languages, new kitchen recipes, and so much more.